 With this paid subscription you can add 5 more contacts to your list (so that would give you a total of 10 contacts) and it will also call out to 911.

-The Alexa devices and their skills, like the Buddy one, are great backups but because they are still new – I would not recommend to rely on them entirely.
+The Alexa smart devices and their skills, like the Buddy one, are great backups but because they are still new – it’s not a good idea to rely on this entirely.

 My SOS Family Skill

 Another good option is the SOS Family skill that gives you unlimited number of contacts on your list and can send an voice phone call, a text or an email to them when you activate it with your voice.
 There is a monthly fee which I believe is less than $5.00 per month.